 Here are some things you shouldn't ever feel like you owe your parents —

-The Life They Want For You
+or anyone, actually.
+1 The Life They Want For You

 Your parents may have dreams for your future, but they should never stand in the way of your own dreams.
 "Being an adult is the time to forge our own path, sometimes similar to our parents and other times completely different,"

 relationship expert Marla Mattenson tells Bustle.
 "We never know which category we will fall into until we have the opportunity to make a choice that our family members would not make, would not agree with, or would flat-out reject.""